 Our mooring sites comprise linear configurations on the lines of the canal/river.
 They can either be next to the towpath, on the opposite bank or they can be located ‘off-line’, which includes moorings located in small basins, lay-bys and marinas.
 The numbers of moored boats at sites varies greatly from 1 to over 50.

 You'll find more frequently asked questions about our long term moorings on the Waterside Mooring website.

-Winter moorings are normally available from the beginning of November until the end of February or March depending on the timing of the Easter Holidays and the traditional start of the main boating season.
+Winter moorings are normally available from the beginning of November until mid-March.
 Find out more on our winter mooring page.